Cancel anytime

 - Acquisition Price (USD millions): 1600

-- Strategic Rationale: Expanded CooperSurgical's portfolio of fertility solutions.
+- Strategic Rationale: Expanded CooperSurgical's fertility solutions business, adding cryopreservation and genetic testing services.

 Growth Trajectory and Initiatives